How to enroll for individual vision insurance

 QUESTIONS ABOUT VISION CARE COSTS?
 Contact an eye doctor near you to find out the cost of an exam with and without vision insurance.

-What is individual plan vision insurance?
+What is an individual vision insurance plan?

 You can buy vision insurance coverage for yourself or your family, independent from any employer.
 These vision insurance benefits can be purchased as a standalone plan or as additional coverage to a plan you already have.